-‡ Gibson, in his edition of Cambden, vol. ii. p.
-808., shows that there were two Hugos-an earl of Cheshire, and an earl of Shropshire-of Norman descent, who had ravaged Anglesey, and built a castle (Aber Lhienawg) to keep down the people; and on the arrival of King Magnus one of them, the Hugo earl of Chester, was killed by an arrow.-L. They began immediately to give battle, and there was a severe conflict.
+Afterwards King Magnus sailed to Wales; and when he came to the sound of Anglesey there came against 829 him an army from Wales, which was led by two earls- Hugo the brave, and Hugo the Stout.
+They began immediately to give battle, and there was a severe conflict.
 King Magnus shot with the bow; but Huge the Brave was all over in armour, so that nothing was bare about him excepting one eye.
 King Magnus let fly an arrow at him, as also did a Halogaland man who was beside the king.
 They both shot at once.
 The one shaft hit the nose-screen of the helmet, which was bent by it to one side, and the other arrow hit the earl's eye, and went through his head; and that was found to be the king's.
 Earl Huge fell, and the Britons fled with the loss of many people.
-So says Biorn Krephende:-

-"The swinger of the sword Stood by Anglesey's ford; His quick shaft flew, And Huge slew.
+So says Bjorn Krephende:- "The swinger of the sword Stood by Anglesey's ford; His quick shaft flew, And Huge slew.

 His sword gleamed a while O'er Anglesey Isle, And his Norsemen's band Scoured the Anglesey land."

-There was also sung the following verse about it:-

-"On the panzers arrows rattle, Where our Norse king stands in battle; From the helmets blood-streams flow, Where our Norse king draws his bow : His bowstring twangs,-its biting hail Rattles against the ring-linked mail.
+There was also sung the following verse about it :-- "On the panzers arrows rattle, Where our Norse king stands in battle; From the helmets blood-streams flow, Where our Norse king draws his bow: His bowstring twangs,-its biting hail Rattles against the ring-linked mail.
 Up in the land in deadly strife Our Norse king took Earl Huge's life."
 King Magnus gained the victory in this battle, and then took Anglesey Isle, which was the farthest south the Norway kings of former days had ever extended their rule.
 Anglesey is a third part of Wales.
 After this battle King Magnus turned back with his fleet, and came first to Scotland.
-Then men went between the Scottish king Melkolm and King Magnus. and a a peace was made between them; so that all the islands lying west of Scotland, between which and the mainland he could pass in a vessel with her rudder shipped, should be held to belong to the king of Norway.
+Then men went between the Scottish king, Melkolm and King Magnus, and a peace was made between them; so that all the islands lying west of Scotland, between which and the mainland he could pass in a vessel with her rudder shipped, should be held to belong to the king of Norway.
 Now when King Magnus came north to Cantire, he had a skiff drawn over the strand at Cantire, and shipped the rudder of it.
 The king himself sat in the stern-sheets, and held the tiller; and thus he appropriated to himself the land that lay on the larboard side.
 Cantire is a great district, better than the best of the southern isles of the Hebudes, excepting Man; and there is a small neck of land between it and the mainland of Scotland, over which longships are often drawn.
+12.-DEATH OF THE EARLS OF ORKNEY.